Elisseeff-Lab/domino/README.md

 - Plotting function for differential linkages

 Lastly, the package is being updated to ensure it conforms to BioConductor standards.

+## The original `Domino` package
+Code used in the version of Domino published in 2021 has been uploaded to [Zenodo](https://zenodo.org/record/8277233) and is also released here as [v1.0.0](https://github.com/Elisseeff-Lab/domino/tree/v1.0.0).
+Again, please note that $\textcolor{orange}{\textsf{this repository is no longer being actively maintained.}}$ To ask questions, report issues, and access new features, please view the [domino2 repository](https://github.com/FertigLab/domino2).

 ## Citation